GregReddick/ComTestLibrary/README.md

 just by updating to the latest version of Visual Studio, which changed the path to one of the tools.
-Inside the response.txt file that is fed to the MIDL compiler, there is a hack to get around the fact that the MIDL compiler doesn't like spaces in some file or directory names.
+Inside the response.txt file that is fed to the MIDL compiler, there is a hack to get around the fact that the MIDL compiler (actually the preprocessor) doesn't like spaces in some file or directory names.
 This hack is to use the short names (8.3 FAT names) to access the files.
 This is also particularly fragile as short names are assigned by the operating system and can be different on different computers.

 Making this work in a team environment will be difficult as a build that works on one computer may not work on the next one.
 I will leave this as a